huangge0385/php/README.md

+# CRM
+function:
-# Simple php program to find and edit person table and company table
+  find and edit person in table and company table